Mark Scott (businessman)

-Mark Walter Scott (born 9 October 1962) is an Australian and American public servant and academic administrator who serves as the Vice-Chancellor and Principal of the University of Sydney.
+Mark Walter Scott (born 9 October 1962) is an Australian and American public servant and academic administrator who serves as the Vice-Chancellor and President of the University of Sydney.

 Scott had previously held a senior role at Fairfax Media, responsible for the editorial content of the group's major newspapers, including The Sydney Morning Herald, The Age, The Sun-Herald and The Sunday Age.
 He was the managing director of the Australian Broadcasting Corporation from 2006 to 2016.
-In June 2016, Scott was appointed Secretary of the New South Wales Department of Education.
+From 2016 to 2021, Scott served as Secretary of the New South Wales Department of Education.

 Personal life

 Scott was born on 9 October 1962 in Los Angeles.
 He holds dual Australian and United States citizenship.
 He is a grandson of Sir Walter Scott AC, who was responsible for the introduction of decimal currency in Australia.
 His father Brian reviewed the NSW Department of Education in the 1980s.

 He attended Knox Grammar School in Wahroonga, New South Wales.
 Scott holds a Bachelor of Arts, a Diploma of Education and a Master of Arts from the University of Sydney, and a Master of Public Administration from Harvard University.

-Scott is married to Briony Scott, the principal of Wenona School, a private day and boarding school for girls.
+Scott is married to Briony Scott, Royal Far West CEO, a specialist child development service providing vital support to children in rural and remote areas, and former principal of Wenona School, a private day and boarding school for girls.